edx/edx-django-extensions/docs/commands.rst

 manage_group
 ------------
-The ``manage_group`` command is used to ensure that a specific group exists, and that it has a specific set of permissions.
+The ``manage_group`` command is used to ensure that a specific :py:class:`django.contrib.auth.models.Group` exists, and that it has a specific set of permissions.

 The following example will create a group named ``mygroup`` if it does not exist (and will do nothing if it does exist):